Kvieta1990/LLM/lora/README.md

 Fine-Tuning with LoRA or QLoRA
 ===

-This is an example of using MLX to fine-tune an LLM with low rank adaptation (LoRA).
+This is an example of using MLX to fine-tune an LLM model with low rank adaptation (LoRA).

 The source of current repo originates from the official `mlx-examples` repository below,